 - 2 teaspoon sugar

-- ¼ teaspoon crushed red pepper flakes use less if you don't like things too spicy
+- ¼ teaspoon crushed red pepper or Aleppo pepper flakes use less if you don't like things too spicy

 Instructions